 Payment calculation method: The state supplementation is added to the federal payment.

 Countable income is deducted first from the federal payment.
 Any income that remains to be counted after the federal payment has been reduced to zero is then deducted from the state supplementary payment.

-Total expenditures: Expenditures for stateadministered payments are not available for calendar year 2009.
-The Social Security Administration reported \$41,647,000 in federally administered payments to SSI recipients for calendar year 2009.
+Total expenditures: The state reported expenditures of \$117,904,959.58 for calendar year 2010 in stateadministered payments.
+The Social Security Administration reported \$39,713,000 in federally administered payments to SSI recipients for calendar year 2010.